skippyr/nostalgia/README.md

   + `make` - used to access scripts.

 ## Installation
-Right now, this cursor is being developed, but some cursors have already been created and you can test them.
 To do it, simply use the following command:

 ```bash
 sudo make build install